usnews/brightspot-cms/docs/documentation/querying.md

 public class PostedArticle extends Activity { ... }
 {% endhighlight %}

-Given this class hierarchy we can query for user's activity by querying from the `Activity` class.
+Given this class hierarchy you can query for user's activity by querying from the `Activity` class.
 This will also retrieve any records that are subclasses of `Activity`.